Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 Start visiting the pool, it is very useful.

-• strengthening bones, enhancing muscle endurance;
+• strengthening bones, increasing muscle endurance;

 • improving blood supply and nutrition in problem segments;

-• elimination of puffiness of soft tissue structures;
+• eliminating swelling of soft tissue structures;

 Reasons for prosthetics